rabbidave/ws4-secure-design-agentic-systems/README.md

 Please see the [CoSAI Contributing policy](./CONTRIBUTING.md) for more details.

 <!-- Give a brief explanation of what kind of contributions you are looking for and what your requirements are for accepting them.
 Then link to
-[CONTRIBUTING.md](link to your contributing.md file) for more information and also add a link to [CODE_OF_CONDUCT](link to your code_of_conduct.md file).-->
+[CONTRIBUTING.md](link to your contributing.md file) for more information and also add a link to [CODE_OF_CONDUCT](link to your code_of_conduct.md file).

 ## Authors and Maintainers - TBD

 Adds names / GitHub profile links for those who have contributed to this repository.
-If you have a maintainer's list, link to it here.
+If you have a maintainer's list, link to it here.-->

 ## Support
 For issues or features, please use Github issues.
 You can also join the workstream mailing list by posting an empty email to [cosai-agentic-systems-ws@lists.oasis-open-projects.org](mailto:	cosai-agentic-systems-ws@lists.oasis-open-projects.org).
 You can read the mailing list archive [here](https://lists.oasis-open-projects.org/g/cosai-agentic-systems-ws/topics).